codacy/docs/docs/faq/repositories/how-do-i-reanalyze-my-repository.md

 # How do I reanalyze my repository?

-Reanalyze the last commit in your branch or pull request to reflect the most recent configurations for your repository on the Codacy analysis results without waiting for a new commit to trigger the analysis.
+To reflect the most recent configurations for your repository on the Codacy analysis results without waiting for a new commit to trigger the analysis, reanalyze the last commit in your branch or pull request.

 !!! important
     If you have the setting **Run analysis through build server** enabled in your repository **Settings** page so that you can run client-side tools you can't trigger a new analysis from the Codacy UI.